digiltd/oh-rtd-test/Linux---OS-X.md

 1. Test it

-openHAB comes with a built-in user interface.
-Point your browser to `http://localhost:8080/openhab.app?sitemap=yourname` and you should be looking at your sitemap.
+Point your browser to `http://localhost:8080/openhab.app?sitemap=yourname` and you should see your sitemap.

 ## To Upgrade